The 3 Best Tradeline Companies

 Once you've purchased the tradeline, the only thing you need to do is wait for it to appear on your credit report.
 You can monitor your score for free using the Discover Scorecard.

-Tradeline companies will usually provide you with updates as your credit score improves.
+Tradeline companies will usually provide you with updates as your credit history improves.
 However, you should still check your report to make sure the tradelines show up as promised.

 How are Credit Limits and Utilization Ratios Affected by Tradelines?